sql-machine-learning/sql-machine-learning.github.io/README.md

    In `_data/navigation.yml`, we define the navigation bar on the homepage.
 Currently, there are three links there.
 If we want more than three, we would need to edit the style of `_layout/index.html`.

+## How to Contribute

+When we make change to this repo, we can run Jekyll locally to create a Web site for a quick preview of our change.
+If everything looks good, we can git-push our change to our fork repository, say, https://github.com/somebody/sql-machine-learning, and create a pull request.
+Reviewers could go to https://somebody.github.io/sql-machine-learning.github.io/ for a preview.
+(To enable the preview of your fork, you need to change the settings of your fork as described [here](https://github.com/sql-machine-learning/sql-machine-learning.github.io/issues/46)).

 ## Trouble Shooting

 - Jekyll liquid syntax error

   Jekyll allows Markdown file authors to use the liquid braces `{{}}` to specify the front matter.
 To avoid ambiguity, when we write double curly braces in our Markdown files, we must wrap them up into `{% raw %}` and `{% endraw %}` or we can try just don't use double curly braces.